Ensighten/Halo/README.md

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [grunt](http://gruntjs.com/).

 _Also, please don't edit files in the "dist" or "stage" subdirectories as they are generated via grunt.
-You'll find source code in the "lib" subdirectory!_
+You'll find source code in the "src" subdirectory!_

 ### PhantomJS
 While grunt can run the included unit tests via [PhantomJS](http://phantomjs.org/), this shouldn't be considered a substitute for the real thing.
 Please be sure to test the `test/*.html` unit test file(s) in _actual_ browsers.